openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 = 💪 How Folders Plugin Can Help You =

-Use Folders plugin to organize WordPress content:
+Use Folders plugin to organize your WordPress content:

 * Keep all of your media files organized in folders including photos, videos, music, main website pages, and blog posts.
-Place media in multiple folders.
+You can also organize media library files in multiple folders.
 * Web developers: keep your clients’ website pages in proper order.
 Mark a folder with a star or give it a unique name for clients to understand what is important.
 * Bloggers: manage your own content with ease with this file manager plugin.
 Organize photos and content by topics, categories, and/or dates.
 * Quickly upload pages, media, and content to your WordPress and easily organize them into directories.